mermaidpurse/wrapsher/docs/decisions.md

 for cases where you have no choice.

-Also, it would be difficult the way things currently work to create wrapsher libraries that could both be loaded, so it's one at a time.
+Also, it would be difficult the way things currently work to create two wrapsher libraries that could both be loaded, so it would be strictly one at a time.

 ## Variadic functions?

-- No variadic functions (difficult, inconsistent, requires splatting).
+I don't think Wrapsher will ever have variadic functions: they imply an inconsistent interface and require a splatting syntax of some kind, and are therefore messy.
+Something like `io.printf(string fmt, list args)` works just as well.

 ## String interpolation?

-I've reserved double-quoted syntax for string interpolation as a maybe.
+I've reserved double-quoted (and, I guess, backtick-quoted) strings for string interpolation as a maybe.
 I'm not sure if it's necessary or desirable.
-It complicates things quite a bit and ends up having this "little language" problem with `#{ }` or stuff.
+It complicates things quite a bit and ends up having this "little language" problem with `#{ }` or the equivalent.
 Maybe something like fstrings, though again, is that really better than `sprintf`?
 Or something even heavier-weight like mustache?
-String interpolation is very popular, though.
+String interpolation is very popular, though, so it should probably not be ignored.

 ## Enums